MillerTheChiller/grahamcv-website-gatsby/content/splash-page.md

 ---
 title: "👋 Howdy!"
-tagline: "I'm a developer, I live in Toronto, and I'm new in town."
+tagline: "My name is Graham and I love to create."
 ---